Two pieces of news about Azure AD have been circulating the internet for the past few days, causing quite a stir. They say:

 Starting from July 10th, 2023, the registration campaign enables the support to move from SMS and voice call authentication methods.

-• With this update, users within your organization who currently rely on SMS and voice calls for MFA will be prompted to set up Microsoft Authenticator during the sign-in process.
+- With this update, users within your organization who currently rely on SMS and voice calls for MFA will be prompted to set up Microsoft Authenticator during the sign-in process.
+If you have a favorite third-party identity provider, you can now use it to meet MFA requirements with the new external authentication method support in Microsoft Entra.

 Note: But wait, I must give you a heads-up.
 Microsoft has recently removed specific news from the message center.
 But MS has confirmed this news about registration campaign in Azure AD in their official doc.
 Trustworthy sources, right?
 (Image attached below)